 Main Ingredients Notes

-The full list of ingredients, detailed instructions, and the recipe notes for "enter recipe name here" are included in the recipe card at the bottom of the post.
+The full list of ingredients, detailed instructions, and the recipe notes for this quick and easy chicken bouillabaisse are included in the recipe card at the bottom of the post.

 - Chicken thighs are very flavorful, or you can use different pieces of chicken like a chicken breast or a combination.

 - Use both the white and green parts of the Leeks.